adarsh249/cse15l-lab-reports/Lab Report 3.md

 technical/plos/pmed.0020144.txt
 technical/plos/pmed.0020272.txt
 ```
-Here is another example where we want to find files with "weather" but only want it to return the path and file names.
-Another reason this is useful is if one file has the string "weather" multiple times, instead of grep printing each line with weather in the file, it will just tell you the file, again, not overcrowding our terminal.
+Here is another example where we want to find files with `weather` but only want it to return the path and file names.
+Another reason this is useful is if one file has the string `weather` multiple times, instead of grep printing each line with weather in the file, it will just tell you the file, again, not overcrowding our terminal.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -l "Carry" technical/*/*.txt
 technical/biomed/1476-0711-2-7.txt
 ```
 One last example that only returned one file.
-Obviously in this case, we don't know what files have which words, but when the output is small like this, it would be useful to see the line including "Carry" here so we wouldn't have to click on the file to find out where it is in the file.
-This could be one downside to using the -l option.
+Obviously in this case, we don't know what files have which words, but when the output is small like this, it would be useful to see the line including `Carry` here so we wouldn't have to click on the file to find out where it is in the file.
+This could be one downside to using the `-l` option.

+### grep -r Examples

-Another cool command line argument includes -r, which will recursivley go through every file in a given directory and search it.
+Another cool command line argument includes `-r`, which will recursivley go through every file in a given directory and search it.
 (If you noticed earlier, the pattern didn't actually get every directory with .txt files)

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -r "Canada" technical